pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 Hydra finished at 2026-02-21 16:12:21
 </code></pre>

-Hydra is used for the SSH brute force, we use the username intern for this scenario and a custom top 10 RockYou passwords file.
+Hydra is used for the SSH brute force, we use the username intern for this scenario and a custom top 10 RockYou passwords file.</br>

 ---

 ## SSH IN TO THE SERVER